flashcordon/Evidence-based-environmentalism/geoingenierie.md

 geoengineering method, carbon dioxide removal (CDR), raises issues related primarily to scale, cost, effectiveness, and local environmental consequences.
 The scale of CDR deployment will likely depend primarily on cost.

-The term geoengineering as applied in its current context was introduced into the scientific literature by Victor Marchetti in the title of his classic paper describing deep-sea disposal of carbon dioxide (CO2) (Marchetti 1977).
-This term has come to refer to large-scale efforts to diminish climate change resulting from greenhouse gases that have already been released to the atmosphere The UK Royal Society assembled a panel in 2009 that produced a good summary, including references to issues involving international governance and ethics
+The UK Royal Society assembled a panel in 2009 that produced a good summary, including references to issues involving international governance and ethics